 Donkey Konga 3: Tabe-houdai!
-Haru Mogitate 50 Kyoku is a music/rhythm game developed and published by Nintendo in Japan for the GameCube in 2005.
+Haru Mogitate 50 Kyoku is a music/rhythm game developed by Namco and published by Nintendo in Japan for the GameCube in 2005.
 Donkey Konga 3 is the third in the Donkey Konga series and contains the largest number of songs in the series.

 The gameplay in Donkey Konga 3 is similar to that of the previous games in the series.
 There is a lane for each player which the notes stream by from the right to the left.
 On the far most left side of each players lane is a clear outline of a circle, when the notes reach this spot that is when the action must be performed.
 Sometimes these notes are also extended into a long stretched out note.
 When these come down the lane the player must repeatedly hit the indicated note until the end of the stretched out note.